-Trending Hashtags are another fun and eye catching way of gaining some consumer attention.
-A trending hashtag is a hashtag topic that has become very popular, but usually for short lived period.
-When you see a trend that relates to your business, engage in it by using the tag and tying it into your brand identity.
+Trending Hashtags are another fun and eye-catching way of gaining some consumer attention.
+A trending hashtag is a hashtag topic that has become very popular, but usually for a short-lived period.
+When you see a trend that relates to your business, engage in it by using the tag and tying it to your brand identity.

 By using a trending tag in your content update, you can potentially get your message seen by a massive audience.
 This has its benefits and its advantages so use trending hashtags carefully.